it-dept-cis/RABET-V-Pilot/docs/source/Activities/Architecture_Review_Methodology.md

 #### Product Security Architecture Maturity Scores

 Based on the maturity scoring rubric, the architecture will be assigned scores at various levels for each security control family which corresponds to how well it supports the mitigations within that family.
-These scores are calculated at five layers, starting at the most detailed level of security service implementation per component or interface and resulting in a master architecture score.
+These scores are calculated at five layers, starting at the most detailed level of security service implementation per component or interface and rolling up to result in a master architecture score.

 ![Diagram of Hierarchy of Architecture Scoring](media/RABET-V_Architecture_Scoring.svg)